1st Maine Cavalry Regiment: Skirmishing at Brandy Station and the Rappahannock

+August 20

+At first light, about six miles south of Brandy Station on the Raccoon Ford Roads (near present-day Stevensburg, VA), two Maine troopers foraging for chickens were captured by Rebel cavalry who were soon spotted by CAPT Taylor of Company G. He was there with two companies on the south side of the river screening the last of the wagons and infantry heading to Rappahannock Station.
+Although at the extreme limits of visual range for identificationm Taylor correctly guessed who they were when he saw a handkerchief waving at them from a local house.
+He sent riders back to alert the command and put his companies in line.
+Shortly after that, Taylor found himself having his pickets driven in by large numbers of Rebel cavalry.

 Back at the Brandy Station, the command had been surprised by the news of the enemy's close proximity.
 Despite initial confusion and frenetic activity, COL Allen had the men in line at Brandy Station athwart the Raccoon Ford Road just behind a rise that screened their presence from the advancing Rebels.
 When the head of the enemy column crested the rise, he dismounted his seventy-two men armed with carbines and pushing them forward in a skirmish line.
 The command remained calm and stationary as the Rebel column advanced and began firing.
 The regiment held their fire until the head of the column was at close range.
 On the order, the first volley staggered the Rebels and sent them back to the other side of the rise.

 After regrouping, they came back as a brigade over the rise in battle lines.
 The range was close enough to where the regiment could use their pistols effectively as well as carbines.
 The regiment held the enemy brigade at bay as the 1st Rhode Island joined them.
 Eventually, Bayard and the rest of the brigade arrived and relieved them.
 BGEN Bayard sent COL Allen and the 1st back to the crossing at Rappahannock Station to ensure the last of the retreating column got across the river.
 When he received word that the 1st Maine were in contact, Bayard had recalled all scouting parties.
 Soon, he sent the 1st Rhode Island after the 1st Maine to guard the crossing.
-The brigade continued to hold the Rebels through the afternon until all his reconnaissance patrols had returned.
+The brigade continued to hold the Rebels through the afternoon until all his reconnaissance patrols had returned.
 At that point Bayard began a slow withdrawal to the crossing.
 The Confederates broke off contact in the late afternoon when a battalion charge by the 1st Pennsylvania drove them back.

+At nightfall, the brigade relieved the 1st Maine and the 1st Rhode Island of their picket duties at the crossing.
+COL Allen and his men crossed the river, set pickets, and bivouacked at the station.
+The last of Pope's wagon train crossed the river shortly after dark and joined its cohorts at the army's logistics park at Catlett's Station.